Can you Put a Manual Engine in An Automatic Car

 A manual transmission is a type of transmission that requires a driver to shift gears.
 Manual transmissions work by having a lever that the driver pushes in order to change gears.
 The gears in a manual transmission work together to allow the car to move.
 When the car is in gear, the gears are meshed so that the car moves forward.
 When the car is in reverse, the gears are meshed so that the car moves backwards.

-See also What is Engine Size of My Car
+See also What Engine Can Fit in My Car

 Why Use Manual Transmissions in Vehicles?